-The sub-societies in CoMMA can be organized hierarchically or peer-to-peer.
-The position of an agent in a society is defined by its role [30].
-The system was implemented on top of JADE agent, and special attention was paid to the use of XML and RDF for representing document annotations and queries.
+The sub-societies in CoMMA can be organized hierarchically or peer-to-peer [39].
+The position of an agent in a society is defined by its role [37].
+The system was implemented on top of the JADE agent platform, and special attention was paid to the use of XML and RDF for representing document annotations and queries.